atomicarchitects/molmetrics/README.md

 # molmetrics: Metrics for 3D Molecular Structures

-`molmetrics` is a collection of metrics for 3D molecular structures.
+`molmetrics` is a collection of metrics for 3D molecular structures, built on top of the RDKit, OpenBabel, Posebusters and EDM libraries.

 ## Installation